SankethG/Heart-Disease-ML/README.md

 - neural networks, also known as artificial networks, are modeled similarly to how the brain processes information.
 In order to visualize the neurons and the layers in the neural network, I have provided a link to a picture of its structure https://www.google.com/search?sa=G&hl=en&q=neural+network+dense+layer&tbm=isch&tbs=simg:CAQSlQEJEXoHkcJRnWQaiQELEKjU2AQaBAgVCAoMCxCwjKcIGmAKXggDEiZVkQhWnAiYCNIdkgj-ApkImwiWPsU9xD3AJ681wz2MKcY90DawNRow6ckWPz6CcBT_1pfDK6jsqk8vgcdo0ZJS52QPXlItVxSeIFUv1jsbZHFBhgy0D1udbIAQMCxCOrv4IGgoKCAgBEgQ7oBKQDA&ved=0ahUKEwiEhseCpe7gAhWtSt8KHX0cDNMQwg4IKCgA

 Neural networks have an input layer, which consists of a certain number of neurons, dependent on the network.
 At the end, it has an output layer, which usually consists of less neurons than the input layer.
 In the middle, there are layers known as hidden layers, which the network performs complex mathematical operations and propagates the data(moves forward) to the next layer.
+By going from layer to layer, it is able to increase its accuracy, and learn from the data.
+This is due to many concepts such as gradient descent and backpropogation.

 Gradient descent
+// Explain what gradient descent is

 Propagation and back propagation

+//explain these concepts